chef/chef-web-docs/themes/docs-new/layouts/shortcodes/chef_client_run.md

 </tr>
 <tr class="even">
 <td><strong>Expand the run-list</strong></td>
-<td>Chef Infra Client expands the <a href="/run_lists/">run-list</a> from the rebuilt node object, compiling a full and complete list of roles and recipes that will be applied to the node, placing the roles and recipes in the same exact order they will be applied.
-(The run-list is stored in each node object's JSON file, grouped under <code>run_list</code>.)</td>
+<td>Chef Infra Client expands the <a href="/run_lists/">run-list</a> from the rebuilt node object, compiling a full and complete list of recipes that will be applied to the node, placing recipes in the same exact order they will be applied.</td>
 </tr>
 <tr class="odd">
 <td><strong>Synchronize cookbooks</strong></td>